200-hour RYT Ashtanga Teacher Training

 Karen has a passion for movement.
 Before moving to Kansas City in 2014 she was an award-winning physical theater actress and educator in South America, and has had extensive training in different disciplines.
 From martial arts to trapeze, to drumming and ethnic dancing, her body has always been her tool for self-expression and self-discovery.

 Introduced to Ashtanga in 2004, she quickly fell in love with the practice.
 As soon as she arrived in Kansas City she began learning from Kathleen Kastner and Wade Mortenson at Maya Yoga in order to deepen her practice.
 She has completed their Ashtanga Teacher Training.
-In 2016, Karen earned her 200-hr Ashtanga yoga teacher certification from Maya Yoga and in 2017, she earned her 300-hr Ashtanga yoga teacher certification from Maya Yoga.
+In 2017, Karen earned her 500-hr Ashtanga yoga teacher certification from Maya Yoga.

 Ashtanga yoga has had immeasurable positive effects on Karen’s life and health, and aspires to help others discover its benefits on both a physical and subtle level.
 Her training in the internal martial arts (hundreds of hours of Taoist standing meditations) has been fundamental to her Ashtanga practice, her awareness of the body’s structural alignment, and to its energetic potential.